Skip to content

 • Check the OIDC_DISCOVERY_URL is reachable from inside the container.

-• Verify the OIDC_REDIRECT_URL in your Identity Provider matches http://<your-server-ip>:8000/auth/oidc/callback.
+• Verify the OIDC_REDIRECT_URL in your Identity Provider matches https://<your-domain>/auth/oidc/callback.